Texas men’s basketball blazes by Arkansas in scrimmage

-In their final scrimmage before the games count, the Texas men’s basketball soared past No. 10 Arkansas by a score of 90-60.
+AUSTIN (KXAN) — In their final scrimmage before the games count, Texas men’s basketball soared past No. 10 Arkansas by a score of 90-60.

-Coach Beard referenced Texas’ first scrimmage which was against No. 3 Houston and of the closed-door variety.
-Saturday’s showdown against the Razorbacks was at the new Moody Center and all proceeds were donated to organizations supporting social justice equity and educational opportunities to youth in Central Texas.
+Beard referenced Texas’ first scrimmage which was against No. 3 Houston and of the closed-door variety.
+Saturday’s showdown against the Razorbacks was at the new Moody Center, and all proceeds were donated to organizations supporting social justice equity and educational opportunities for youth in Central Texas.

 Timmy Allen, one of the more sure things for Texas, tallied 12 points and four assists.
 Two of the highly-touted freshman were the story with Arterio Morris and Dillon Mitchell shining.